An evidence-based approach to brand development

 The tendency for consumers to make quick, intuitive judgements provides an opportunity to leverage emotion as a creative strategy to build brand equity.
 Research shows that emotionally charged marketing, such as a heartwarming Christmas ad, is more likely to be remembered and drive consumer interest more effectively.
 By exploring the emotional benefits of your products and services, you can craft a brand narrative that resonates deeply with your audience.

-Conclusion: Truth in Branding
+Conclusion: truth in branding

 An evidence-based approach to brand development involves a thorough understanding of markets and consumers, your brand's strengths and weaknesses, and how to leverage emotion and distinctive brand assets to cut through the noise of a crowded marketplace.